 I hope you make this recipe!
 If you do, please leave a comment and a starred review below.Print

-If you want to freeze cauliflower so that you can enjoy it at a later date, you’ll want to check out this step-by-step guide on how to freeze cauliflower.
+If you want to freeze cauliflower so that you can hide it in smoothies, you’ll want to check out this step-by-step guide on how to freeze cauliflower.

 - 1 head of cauliflower